-It’s hard for me to believe, but it’s been 15 years since the film The Matrix blew everyone’s mind.
+It’s hard for me to believe, but it’s been over 15 years since the film The Matrix blew everyone’s mind.

 In the decade and a half since the film was released, the special effects and stunts that gave the movie such an overwhelming visual appeal have become standard and even clichéd.
 But the idea behind the film—that the world is nothing but an illusion—continues to resonate.

 And that’s because we are living in an illusion.
 An illusion of consumerism…that is built on debt.

 Here’s how it goes: We are told our entire lives that we need to buy things to be happy.
 Things like cars and houses and smartphones and the like.
 In order to buy things, we have to have a job—which we have generally accepted that we will hate—and credit, which will allow us to buy more things than we can afford.

 So, because of this illusion, we spend our days doing work we don’t necessarily care about in order to earn money to pay for things that we don’t need simply because the consumerism Matrix that we live in tells us to.

 Consider how Neo’s journey closely tracks with the journey to becoming financially independent: